Updated! Missing images available!

 And here is our new obtained result set:

-You should note that nullvalues have been replaced with strings All Employees and All Countries.
+values have been replaced with strings All Employees and All Countries.
 Look at ORANGE, GREEN and YELLOW rows to check this.

 So far, we have achieved all the calculations needed to put in our final result set.
 It will be necessary rotate the table, but we have done at least the half part of our first objective.
 Any other way of achieving this?
 Yes.
 We might have reached it by using CUBE operator instead of GROUPING SETS.
 Without diving a lot into it, CUBE operator calculates aggregated values for all possible combinations for specified fields in the GROUP BY clause.
 So, at least, you should know that there are 2n possible combinations, where n is the number of fields included in the GROUP BY clause.
-In this case n=2 so that there are four different cases or possible combinations.
-These combinations are exacty the same as used in our previous piece of code.
+In this case n=2

 Anyway, here is the query using CUBE operator: